artwang31/Company-Culture-and-Organizational-Health-Analysis/README.md

 **Goal and Purpose:**

-My commpany creates a comprehensive annual organizational health analysis that seeks to determine staff sentiment towards the company, company culture, and whether the company is achieving their stated objectives.
+My company creates a comprehensive annual organizational health analysis that seeks to determine staff sentiment towards the company, company culture, and whether the company is achieving their stated objectives.
+We examine and analyze staff culture and sentiment over time and through demographic lines to get a more holisitic view of our staff.

 **Context:**